Japanese Sweets Making Workshop in Fukuoka

 Highlights

-Learn to make traditional Japanese sweets (dorayaki, matcha pudding, warabimochi and nama yatsuhashi) guided by an experienced local cooking specialist
+Learn to make traditional Japanese sweets, including dorayaki, matcha pudding, warabimochi, and nama yatsuhashi

-Enjoy the four different types of traditional desserts you make alongside coffee or tea
+Enjoy the desserts you prepare with coffee or tea

-Discover insights on Japanese cooking and culture from an experienced Japanese home chef
+Discover Japanese cooking and culture with an experienced local home chef

 Experience Details

-Next on the menu is nama yatsuhashi.
-This traditional sweet from Kyoto consists of thinly rolled strips of mochi dough filled with cinnamon and sweet red bean paste.
+Next, you’ll make nama yatsuhashi, a traditional sweet from Kyoto.
+This confection features thin, chewy mochi dough filled with cinnamon and sweet red bean paste.

 Meeting Point and Meeting Time